 We realize that a lot of information comes at you when doing product research, so we have organized the information on the Scout page into Tabs.
 Information is there, but only when you need or want to see it.

-The Profitability Tab, as you have seen in the Profit Calculator section above, changes based on the data you input into the Profit Calculator.
+The Profitability Tab, changes based on the data you input into the Profit Calculator.
 The expenses will be listed to the left, and a graph is displayed to the right to give you profit information at a glance.

 Here we show you if you have purchased this item before (including the Unlisted Inventory page if connected by ASIN) or if you have a sales history with it.
 If you do, the information will look similar to the below image:

 We show the Date Purchased, Quantity Purchased, and the Cost per Unit.
 If you have sales, we show how many units sold in the Last 30 Days, Last 90 Days, and All Time, along with the Average Profit Per Unit.

 The Projected Storage Fees graph shows you the projected storage fees and your projected profitability of an ASIN over a 24-month time period at a certain list price.

 The profit line is green, and your storage costs are on the orange line.
 Drag the pointer along the graph to see the changes.